Chris-Johnston/Chris-Johnston.github.io/_posts/2020-12-26-assetto-corsa-azure.md

-I found that I had to install the DS, copy the game files to be under the Steam Assetto Corsa install directory, and then I could copy the config onto my main machine, specify settings, and then update the server.
+I found that I had to install the DS, copy the game files to be under the Steam Assetto Corsa install directory, and then I could copy the config onto my main machine, specify settings, and then update the server with SCP.